ForgeOps 2025.1

 -

-Learn more about the ForgeOps release process here
+Learn more about the new ForgeOps release process

-- Moved forgeops command description and reference to the Reference section
+- Moved the forgeops command description and reference to the Reference section

 -

-As the new forgeops command is supported, the corresponding documentation pages have been moved into the Reference section.
-Learn more about the forgeops command here.
+The new forgeops command is supported, so we’ve moved the corresponding documentation pages to the Reference section.
+Learn more in the forgeops command reference.

 The previous version of the forgeops utility is not supported in this ForgeOps release.
 It continues to be supported in ForgeOps 7.5 and 7.4, as long as the corresponding Ping Identity Platform components are supported.